 I chose the blue colour rubber grips but you can choose from the options available.
 Blue was the cheapest at the time of testing.

 The single scraping edge seems a bit of a waste, another could have been included, but the angle, thickness and effectiveness certainly meant you felt this on the tongue as you pulled it along the surface and you could feel it working.

 No mint flavours to the plastic here, it is a basic but functional option for getting the job done.

-The packaging for the Ayurvedic Tongue Scraper (view on Amazon) is cheap and simple, with ours coming supplied with a card insert that labeled the product.
+The packaging for the Ayurvedic Copper Tongue Scraper (view on Amazon) is cheap and simple, with ours coming supplied with a card insert that labelled the product.
 It looked cheesy, dated and unappealing.
-Not a big issue, but certainly did not win us over.
+Not a big issue, but certainly did not win me over.

 With 6 in the pack this seems good value but when you come to use these you find out why they include 6.

 This scraper is made of pure copper, like the pipes in your home might be.
 Copper is quite soft and the thickness of these meant that these are really quite bendy and are easily pushed in and out of shape with too much pressure.

 The scraping edge was one of the thinnest and least rounded which can be a blessing and a curse depending on how you feel about these.